julietaumpierrez/documents-photoholmes/src/photoholmes/methods/psccnet/README.md

 # PSCC-Net: Progressive Spatio-Channel Correlation Network for Image Manipulation Detection and Localization

-This is the implemenattion of the PSCC-Net model presented [[1]](https://arxiv.org/abs/2103.10596).
+This is the implemenattion of the method by Liu et al. that can be found [here](https://arxiv.org/pdf/2103.10596.pdf).

-The code contained in this library was derived from [the original implementation](https://github.com/proteus1991/PSCC-Net), making only minor changes to fit our project structure.
+The code contained in this library was derived from [the original implementation](https://github.com/proteus1991/PSCC-Net), making only minor changes to fit the PhotoHolmes library structure.

+This is a deep learning based method, the weights can be found [here](https://github.com/proteus1991/PSCC-Net/tree/main/checkpoint) under the name [DetectionHead_checkpoint](https://github.com/proteus1991/PSCC-Net/tree/main/checkpoint/DetectionHead_checkpoint), [HRNet_checkpoint](https://github.com/proteus1991/PSCC-Net/tree/main/checkpoint/HRNet_checkpoint) and [NLCDetection_checkpoint](https://github.com/proteus1991/PSCC-Net/tree/main/checkpoint/NLCDetection_checkpoint).
+We last checked this information March 9th 2024, please refer to the authors of the original paper if the weights can not be found.

+To easily download the weights, you can use the script in scripts/download_psccnet_weights.py.

 ## Description